 Before granting access to Guest users with required authentication, you will want to know what that looks like on their side before rolling it out.

-If your organization is requiring external users to be listing in Active Directory, an AD Admin user will need to set up the guest user account.
+If your organization requires external users to be listed in Active Directory, an AD Admin user must set up the guest user account.
 Then, once the user is added in AD, they will get an email that looks like this:

-- For users who already have an O365 account, they will be prompted to sign in using their existing O365 account.
+- Users who already have an O365 account will be prompted to sign in using their existing O365 account.

-If your organization does not require external user to be in Active Directory but authentication is required (option #3 in the external sharing options listed above), the users will need to sign in or created a password from the share email below.
-They will follow the same set up screens as the registered guest user above.
+If your organization does not require the external user to be in Active Directory, but authentication is required (option #3 in the external sharing options listed above), the users must sign in or create a password from the shared email below.
+They will follow the same setup screens as the registered guest user above.

 Happy External Sharing!

 Do you want to learn more about SharePoint?
 Then, join a SharePoint Learning Tree course!

 This piece was originally posted on July 31, 2019, and has been refreshed with updated styling.